Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 How is foot drop diagnosed?

-Your caregiver will examine your leg and foot to locate your nerve problem.
+Your healthcare provider will examine your leg and foot to locate your nerve problem.
 You may also have any of the following tests:

 - Nerve conduction study: This is a test to check how well your nerves work.
 It helps locate the nerve damage in your leg and ankle.
-Your caregiver will place electrodes (wires) on your body.
+Your healthcare provider will place electrodes (wires) on your body.
 These send electric currents into the nerve to see how quickly it responds.

 - Imaging tests: You may need imaging tests to find out if a mass is blocking your nerve.
-Ask your caregiver for more information on imaging tests.
+Ask your healthcare provider for more information on imaging tests.

 How is foot drop treated?

-Your caregiver may tell you to wait and see if your condition improves before giving you treatment.
+Your healthcare provider may tell you to wait and see if your condition improves before giving you treatment.
 Your foot drop condition may improve on its own within 6 weeks.
 It may take longer for a serious injury to heal.
 You may need any of the following:

 - Ankle brace: You may be given an ankle brace to help retrain your leg to lift your foot.
 It is made of hard plastic and holds your foot in place.
 Ankle braces may help prevent you from falling.